 • community teams

-• family, friends along with local and national organisations and charities.
+• possibly local and national organisations and charities.

 At Guy's and St Thomas's hospital, a team of specialists from ICU run a weekly Post ICU recovery outpatient service for patients who have been cared for in one of the adults ICUs.